Undergraduate Diploma in the History of Art

 How you will study

-This is a part-time, modular course usually taught on Tuesday/Thursday afternoons from 2.00-4.00pm at Ewert House, Ewert Place, Banbury Road, Summertown, Oxford, OX2 7DD.
+This is a part-time, modular course usually taught on Tuesday or Thursday afternoons from 2-4pm in Oxford.
 Each module also includes Saturday visits to galleries and museums.

 The weekly sessions are conducted as seminars, combining lecture presentations with opportunities for group discussion.
 There will also be group tutorials devoted to primary sources, research methods and essay writing classes.